-Alaska’s gorgeous scenery and adventurous atmosphere have led to 75 films being set in The Last Frontier since 1914.
+Alaska’s gorgeous scenery and adventurous atmosphere have led to 75 films being set here since 1914.
 While most of these movies are filmed elsewhere and several of them are animated, we love winding down a work week with our favorite Alaskan tales.
 Here are seven must-see movies set in Alaska.

 Your Next Adventure Starts HereSearch Open Jobs